tony-oliver/mdview/README.md

 $ mdview <filename>
 ```

-which parses the contents of the named file from markdown to HTML and displays the latter in an HTML widget.
+which parses the contents of the named file from markdown. converts it to HTML and displays the latter in an HTML widget.

-It also watches for file-content updates and keeps the displayed image in sync when they occur.
+It also watches for file-content updates and keeps the rendered content in sync when they occur.

 ## Background